Skip to main content

 Double Bottom Line — Private Investments to Generate Housing Affordability and Financial Returns

 This session will explore innovative investment strategies that balance social impact with financial viability, addressing the urgent need for affordable housing.
 Join a panel of national and local experts from Atlanta, Charlotte, and other smaller markets as they discuss successful approaches, challenges faced, and replicable solutions.
-Topics will include the impact of private investment in unlocking new housing developments, preserving existing affordable units, and advancing sustainability initiatives, all while generating solid returns on investments.
+Topics will include the impact of private investment in unlocking new housing developments and preserving existing affordable units, as well as success metrics and challenges in scaling to generate solid returns on investments.

 Closing the Racial Homeownership Gap